-New FMCSA Clearinghouse Rules go into effect on January 6th.
-Register Today.
+New FMCSA Clearinghouse Rules went into effect on January 6, 2020 - Register Today

-The DOT Clearinghouse is MANDATORY for all Employers and Owner Operators and will go into effect January 6, 2020.
+The DOT Clearinghouse is MANDATORY for all Employers and Owner Operators and went into effect January 6, 2020.

 Employers of drivers who hold commercial driver’s licenses (CDL) have been subject to U.S. Department of Transportation drug and alcohol testing requirements for over twenty-five years.
 These regulations, enforced by the Federal Motor Carrier Safety Administration (FMCSA), require that any driver who fails (or refuses to take) a mandated drug or alcohol test must be taken off the road until he or she completes a return-to-work process that includes consulting with a substance abuse professional (SAP), following through with required education and/or treatment programs and passing a return-to-work test.